Emotion in animals: Dogs

 Some research indicates that domestic dogs may experience negative emotions in a similar manner to humans, including the equivalent of certain chronic and acute psychological conditions.
 Much of this is from studies by Martin Seligman on the theory of learned helplessness as an extension of his interest in depression:

 A further series of experiments showed that, similar to humans, under conditions of long-term intense psychological stress, around one third of dogs do not develop learned helplessness or long-term depression.
 Instead these animals somehow managed to find a way to handle the unpleasant situation in spite of their past experience.
 The corresponding characteristic in humans has been found to correlate highly with an explanatory style and optimistic attitude that views the situation as other than personal, pervasive, or permanent.

 Since these studies, symptoms analogous to clinical depression, neurosis, and other psychological conditions have also been accepted as being within the scope of emotion in domestic dogs.
 The postures of dogs may indicate their emotional state.
-In some instances, the recognition of specific postures and behaviors can be learned.

 Psychology research has shown that when humans gaze at the face of another human, the gaze is not symmetrical; the gaze instinctively moves to the right side of the face to obtain information about their emotions and state.
 Research at the University of Lincoln shows that dogs share this instinct when meeting a human, and only when meeting a human (i.e. not other animals or other dogs).
 They are the only non-primate species known to share this instinct.

 The existence and nature of personality traits in dogs have been studied (15,329 dogs of 164 different breeds).
 Five consistent and stable "narrow traits" were identified, described as playfulness, curiosity/fearlessness, chase-proneness, sociability and aggressiveness.
 A further higher order axis for shyness–boldness was also identified.

 Dogs presented with images of either human or dog faces with different emotional states (happy/playful or angry/aggressive) paired with a single vocalization (voices or barks) from the same individual with either a positive or negative emotional state or brown noise.
 Dogs look longer at the face whose expression is congruent to the emotional state of the vocalization, for both other dogs and humans.
 This is an ability previously known only in humans.
 The behavior of a dog can not always be an indication of its friendliness.
 This is because when a dog wags its tail, most people interpret this as the dog expressing happiness and friendliness.
 Though indeed tail wagging can express these positive emotions, tail wagging is also an indication of fear, insecurity, challenging of dominance, establishing social relationships or a warning that the dog may bite.

 Some researchers are beginning to investigate the question of whether dogs have emotions with the help of magnetic resonance imaging.